 If your desk is a mess, you’re not alone.
-With so many adults working from home and kids learning remotely, desk drawers are getting more of a workout than ever before.
+With so many adults working from home, desk drawers are getting more of a workout than ever before.
 And with so many hands—big and small—taking things out and putting them back, it’s easy for drawer contents to get jumbled up.
 Luckily, with the right tools and organizing tips, restoring order should take less than an hour.
 Start with this 10-step plan.

 1. Identify Your Satellite Offices